 Identifies and analyzes activities of daily living, both normal and adapted through lecture and experiential learning.
 Basic self care skills such as eating, dressing, grooming, toileting and bathing and safe client transfers during activities of daily living are emphasized.
 Homemaking, communication and leisure care activities are examined.
 The principles of work simplification and energy conservation are applied to self-maintenance and management of the home environment.
 Methods of adapting and grading activities for a variety of disabling conditions will be presented.
 Classroom practicums emphasize the development of skills in handling and utilizing various group and individual projects to encourage the student's application of knowledge to occupational performance in this domain.
-Students will be introduced to current technology that supports independence.
-Prerequisite: C or better in OCTA 134.
-(PCS 1.2, 3 credit hours: 1 hour lecture, 4 hours lab)
+Students will be introduced to current technology that supports indepen-